rsdoiel/antenna/socal_north_2023.40.md

 ## UCLA women’s volleyball seeks Pac-12 resurgence against California, Stanford

-date: 2023-10-12, from: The Daily Bruin (UCLA Student Newspaper)
+date: 2023-10-12, from: The Daily Bruild (UCLA Student Newspaper)

 <em>This post was updated Oct 12 at 9:54 p.m.</em>
 The Bruins have yearned for their shot at a championship since the beginning.